scienceprojectlab logo

 Finding the best insulation.

 Different materials have different insulation properties.
-Knowing this properties is important for engineer and architects.
+Knowing this property is important for engineer and architects.
 Proper insulation of the house can decrease heating energy costs and help to protect our environment.
 Make a hypothesis which material available at home or in craft shop would work as best insulator.
 You can try to invent your own insulation material.

 Check the ice in the small container regularly.
-Measure the time it took ice to fully melt.
-Then repeat procedure with another insulation material.
+Measure the time it took the ice to fully melt.
+Then repeat the procedure with another insulation material.
 You can repeat trials for each material several times so your data are more representative.

 This would make an easy and fun 7th grade science fair project.
 It's simple, cheap and can be compete in 24 hours.